Senior Data Scientist in the Resolve team at Wunderman Thompson MAP.

 As a senior AI Specialist at the Alexandra Institute, I mostly focused on NLP projects, through commercial (consultancy) as well as academic projects.

 I was in charge of advising customers as well as prototyping, planning and developing projects.

-Since August 2020, I am an AI Specialist (expert in NLP) at the Alexandra Institute.
-I am working on building NLP tools for the Danish language in collaboration with Universities and companies through the "Dansk for alle" project.
+My main academic project mainly focused on building NLP tools for the Danish language in collaboration with Universities (research, student supervision) and companies through the DaNLP project.

-Before that, I was a postdoctoral researcher at the Department of Computer Science of the University of Copenhagen in the CoAStaL group and worked on the LOWLANDS research project (ERC).
+As a postdoctoral researcher in the CoAStaL group, I worked on the LOWLANDS research project (ERC).
 My research focused on cross-lingual transfer of information between languages, in particular for low-resource languages and domains, through tasks such as PoS-tagging and discourse segmentation.

-Even before, I was a postdoctoral researcher at the LIMSI-CNRS where I joined the TLP (Spoken Language Processing) group and I took part in the project PAPYRUS.
+As a postdoctoral researcher in the TLP group, I took part in the project PAPYRUS.
 My research focused on dependency parsing and in particular on learning dependency parsers from partially annotated data.
 Through this research, I have been interested in cross-lingual transfer of syntactic information, active learning, constrained learning/parsing and domain adaptation.
 I was also involved in the Automatic translation and machine learning group in which I worked on word pre-ordering for machine translation and in the use of dependency syntax for translating morphologically rich languages.

 I am a Ph.D. in computational linguistics of the University of Nantes in France.
 I defended my thesis in December 2014.
 The subject of my thesis focused on non-projective dependency parsing, including the use of statistical methods through the study of grammar-based and transition-based parsers.